Heracles stealing the apples of the Hesperides

 myminifactory

-Although we do not have much information about this relief from the Doria Pamphilj Palazzo, we may suggest it is a representation of the Eleventh Labour of Heracles, as he steels the golden apples from the Hesperides.
-Indeed, the tree and the bag of fruits the man is carrying are good indicators of this episode, where Heracles had to take the magical fruits from the Hesperides, also called "the Nymphs of the Evening".
-We may suppose it belongs to the early Classical Greek period, or maybe the late Archaic period, as it seems to be quite in-between both.
-The nude body, the refined definition of the hair and beard would lead us towards the Classical period, whereas the still thick aspect of the tree and of the character's lower body would argue in favour of the Archaic period.
+Although scant details exist about this relief from the Doria Pamphilj Palazzo, we can propose it depicts the Eleventh Labour of Heracles, as he seizes the golden apples from the Hesperides.
+The tree and bag of fruits carried by the man are telling indicators of this episode, in which Heracles had to retrieve the magical fruits from the Hesperides, also known as "the Nymphs of the Evening".
+We may surmise it belongs to the early Classical Greek period or possibly the late Archaic period, given its position between both.
+The nude body and refined definition of hair and beard point towards the Classical period, whereas the still thick appearance of the tree and the character's lower body suggest the Archaic period.

 With this file you will be able to print Heracles stealing the apples of the Hesperides with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Heracles stealing the apples of the Hesperides.